 On paper, HDMI eARC should also make the handshake between compatible devices much smoother and negate the need to activate HDMI CEC (which doesn’t always work properly) - so operating multiple products shouldn’t require any extra steps to get things up and running.

 As is the case with ARC, you’ll need two devices with compatible HDMI eARC sockets for the protocol to work.
-This means they need to meet the HDMI 2.1 standard but, at the time of writing, there are no products carrying HDMI 2.1 currently on the market.
+This means they need to meet the HDMI 2.1 standard but, at the time of writing, there is only a handful of products carrying HDMI 2.1 currently on the market.

-Products with eARC, however, are coming out slowly.
+Some other products with eARC, however, are starting to emerge slowly.
 Onkyo and Pioneer are the first to offer eARC updates on select AV products, mainly: Onkyo TX-RZ830, Integra DRX-5.2, Pioneer SC-LX502 and Pioneer VSX-LX503 AV receivers.

 Sony followed quickly after with updates to its soundbars (HT-ST5000, HT-ZF9, HT-XF9000) and AV receivers (STR-DH790, STR-DN1080) making them compatible with eARC-supported Sony AF9 and ZF9 TV models.
 All firmware updates are available now.